kristof-siket/dns-check-service/README.md

 Notice that you don't need to pass the region in this case - this is because the API runs on your local computer, so it will always query from your location using your internet provider's DNS resolver.

+If you run into any incompatibility issue, I ran the service locally using `Node.js v20.10.0` and `npm 10.2.5`.
+Happy testing!

 ## Details

 Now, let me elaborate a bit on the details of the project.
 First, let's delve into the different metrics the API responds to the client, then talk a bit about the solution architecture.